EndlessBureaucracy/endless-bureaucracy/README.md

 To install Endless Bureaucracy on Windows, download endless-bureaucracy-win64-0.9.2.zip, extract it, then run EndlessSky.exe.

-To install Endless Bureaucracy on OSX, visit [The OSX repository](https://github.com/EndlessBureaucracy/endless-bureaucracy-osx)
+To install Endless Bureaucracy on OSX, visit [the OSX repository](https://github.com/EndlessBureaucracy/endless-bureaucracy-osx)

 To install Endless Bureaucracy on Ubuntu, open a terminal, navigate to the endless-bureaucracy folder and enter './install'.
 To play it, enter './endless-bureaucracy'.